Ask Adobe Design: How can applicants stand out when interviewing for design jobs?

 Illustration by Eirian Chapman

 Once you've reached the interview stage of applying to design jobs, it's your opportunity to showcase collaborative problem-solving skills and present a holistic picture of yourself.
 Presenting your work can also demonstrate your ability to craft compelling narratives.
-Eight Adobe design managers offer their insights and perspectives on what makes candidates stand out during interviews.
+Eight Adobe Design managers offer their insights and perspectives on what makes candidates stand out during interviews.

 “It’s important to hear humility in responses.”